 Daily crime logs, in hard copy, are available and open to the public for review at the Office of Public Safety located in Pinkney Hall.
+This refers to the log only, not to the actual reports.

-Coordination with Local Law Enforcement
+Cooperation with Local Law Enforcement

-It is the policy of St. John's College Office of Public Safety to provide an environment conducive to its educational mission; thus any conduct that is prohibited by state, federal, or local law is subject to discipline under the provisions of St. John's College policies, as appropriate.
+It is the policy of St. John's College Office of Public Safety to provide an environment conducive to its educational mission.
+Thus, any conduct that is prohibited by state, federal, or local law is subject to discipline under the provisions of St. John's College policies, as appropriate.
 The college monitors and reports when appropriate, to area law enforcement agencies any illegal conduct of students, faculty, or staff on college premises or off-campus locations.
 In addition, college officials may refer any evidence of illegal activities to the proper local, state, or federal authorities for review and potential prosecution.

-The Director of Public Safety also requests crime statistics from the Annapolis Police Department for those properties within the Clery geography.
-The college has a close working relationship with the Annapolis Police and Fire Departments, and has a Memorandum of Understanding (MOU) with the Annapolis Police for investigations of sex crimes.
-The college also has MOUs with the Maryland Capital Police and Anne Arundel Community College in regard to mutual aid in case of emergencies.
+The Director of Public Safety requests crime statistics from the Annapolis Police Department for those properties within our Clery-defined geography.
+The college has a close working relationship with the Annapolis Police and Fire Departments, and also has a Memorandum of Understanding (MOU) with the Annapolis Police for investigations of sex crimes.
+Additionally, the college has an MOU with the Maryland Capital Police regarding mutual assistance in case of emergencies.